 By Glen Sparks

 Sandy Koufax went 27-9 in 1966 with 317 strikeouts and a career-best 1.73 ERA.
-In his final start, he gave up one earned run in six innings, in Game 2 of the ’66 World Series.
+In his final start for the Los Angeles Dodgers, he gave up one earned run in six innings, in Game 2 of the ’66 World Series.

 Flashbulbs popped at the Beverly Wilshire, reporters scribbled notes, and Koufax said, “I have taken too many pills and too many shots.” … “I’ve got a lot of years to live after baseball, and I would like to live with the complete use of my body.”
-No one from Dodgers management attended the press conference.
+No one from the L.A. front office attended the press conference.

 Koufax, nicknamed the “left arm of God,” retired with a 165-87 record, a 2.76 ERA and 2,396 strikeouts.
 He quit at the top of his game.
 Koufax put together the greatest final season in the history of major professional sports.
 (The other contender is another No. 32, Jim Brown, the Cleveland Browns’ running back, who left football for Hollywood.
 His best movie?
 The Dirty Dozen.
 His second best? … 1,000 Rifles?)